 1. INTRODUCTION

-Plantain (Musa paradisiaca) is one of the starchy foods consumed by the world's population due to its nutritional and economic importance [1].
+Plantain (Musa paradisiaca L.) is one of the starchy foods consumed by the world's population due to its nutritional and economic importance [1].

 It is a staple food for more than 400 million people worldwide.
 It makes a significant contribution to food security, accounting for around 70% of the food energy supply [2].

-With annual world production of almost 100 million tonnes, plantain ranks fourth among food crops, after rice, wheat and maize [3].
+With annual world production of almost 100 million tons, plantain ranks fourth among food crops, after rice, wheat and maize [3].

 In Africa, production was estimated at over 29.9 tons in 2015 [4].
 In Côte d'Ivoire, annual production is estimated at 2,126,264 tons [5], making it the fourth most important food crop after yams, cassava, and rice, with an estimated consumption of 120 kg per capita per year [6].